microsoft/BotFramework-Composer/Composer/README.md

       |- sample-json-edior // sample extension package
 ```

 All extensions under `/extensions` folder will be eventually packed into one `extensions` package, then the `client` package will depends on this `extensions` package.
-This will avoid add every extenion as a dependency to the `client` package.

 ### Extension Interface
 The extension interface defines the way how an extension comminutes to the host.

-In React world, interface means the props passed into a componennt.
+In React world, interface means the props passed into a component.
 An extension will be passed ino 3 props:
 - data:any. which is the data to be edited by this editor.
 - onChange: (newData) => void. which is the callback enables an editor to save the edited data.
 - [shellApi](#shell-api). which is a set of apis providing other capabilities than data in\out.

-The rendering code of an extesion will be sth like this:
+The rendering code of an extension will be sth like this:
 ```
   import SomeEditor from 'someplace'